Sister Phyllis O’Toole

 Current Location – Maryknoll Sisters Center, NY

 Phyllis O’Toole was born April 10, 1936 in St. Paul, MN to Aileen (O’Heron) and Phil O’Toole.
 She was an only child.
 Phyllis graduated from St. Josephs Academy High School in St. Paul in 1954.
 She also attended St. Catherine’s College (now St. Catherine’s University) prior to entering Maryknoll.

-In her youth, Sister Phyllis O’Toole, a sports fan, tried out for the Fort Wayne Daisies, an Indiana-based team in the U.S. women’s baseball league!
-After hearing a Maryknoll missioner speak at her high school, St.Joseph’s Academy in St. Paul, MN, she found something she liked even better.
-She entered Maryknoll Sisters in 1956, two years after graduation from St. Joseph’s.
+In her youth, Phyllis O’Toole, a sports fan, tried out for the Fort Wayne Daisies, an Indiana-based team in the U.S. women’s baseball league!
+After hearing a Maryknoll missioner speak at her high school, St.Joseph’s Academy in St. Paul, MN, she found something she liked even better than sports.
+She discovered the Maryknoll Sisters.

-Born in St. Paul, where she also attended St. Catherine’s College (now St. Catherine’s University) prior to entering Maryknoll, Sister Phyllis now finds great joy in serving meals to the homeless and other needy people at the Catholic Worker soup kitchen in Los Angeles, as well as assisting in various other ways at Maryknoll Sisters Convent in Monrovia, CA.
+Later Sister Phyllis found great joy in serving meals to the homeless and other needy people at the Catholic Worker soup kitchen in Los Angeles, as well as assisting in various other ways at the Maryknoll Sisters Convent in Monrovia, CA.

-Prior to arriving in Monrovia in 2010, Sister Phyllis accompanied the poor, animated Basic Christian Communities and taught in Bolivia, Nicaragua and El Salvador,and did pastoral ministry in Cambodia and Thailand.
-She even spent two years as a member of the Maryknoll Sisters Cloister.
+Prior to arriving in Monrovia in 2010, Sister Phyllis accompanied the poor, animated Basic Christian Communities and taught in Bolivia, Nicaragua and El Salvador and did pastoral ministry in Cambodia and Thailand.
+In addition, she spent two years as a member of the Maryknoll Sisters Cloister.

 Sister Phyllis also spent four years giving church appeals in the United States aimed at garnering support for Maryknoll Sisters missions around the world.